Scholarships, Awards, & Bursaries

 Gary Sealey Friends of Lambda Award

-This bursary is to encourage excellence in research on the subject of gay and lesbian, bisexual and transgendered peoples.
+This bursary is to encourage excellence in research on the subject of gay and lesbian, bisexual and transgender peoples.
 Recipients will demonstrate financial need, must be Canadian Citizens or permanent residents of Canada (landed immigrant or a protected person), and must meet OSAP’s Ontario Residency requirements.
 The recipients will be awarded by the Dean of the Faculty of Graduate and Postdoctoral Affairs based on nominations received from academic units.
 Value is variable.

 Grant Halle Lambda Award